Neurocritical Care Fellow, Stanford University

-Associate Professor, Dept of Emergency Medicine; Director, JeffDESIGN, Sidney Kimmel Medical College, Thomas Jefferson University
+Associate Professor, Assistant Dean for Health and Design, The Sidney Kimmel Medical College at Thomas Jefferson University

 Bio: Bon Ku, MD, MPP is an Associate Professor of Emergency Medicine at the Sidney Kimmel Medical College at Thomas Jefferson University.
 Bon founded and directs a program that teaches medical students to solve healthcare challenges using design thinking.
 The first ever design program in a medical school empowers future doctors to redesign healthcare services, physical spaces and medical devices.